MatthewMerrill/ProgrammingPromptPackets/packet1/e_2chains.md

 ## Output

 The longest path containing only "2"s.
-If two paths contain the same count, choose the one with the smaller value in the first position.
+If two paths contain the same count, choose the one with the smaller index in the first position.
 If there is still a conflict, smaller second position. (etc.)

 Print each node on a new line.
 If no 2's exist in the graph, do not print anything.